 Chocolate Peppermint Cake

-Y’all my Chocolate Peppermint Cake ain’t your average Christmas dessert, y’all.
-This thing is next level.
-I love the moist fudgy texture of the pound cake.
+Y’all, my chocolate peppermint cake ain’t your average Christmas dessert.
+This thing is next level!
+I love the moist, fudgy texture of the pound cake.
+It’s my OG chocolate pound cake recipe, but with a few changes.
 I also add a little peppermint flavor to it and bake it up before drizzling on my peppermint ganache.
-I love the ease of making it but it’s also gorgeous so get into it boos.
+This chocolate peppermint cake is an easy bake that still turns heads.
+Get into it!

 This post may contain affiliate links.
 Read our disclosure policy.